Do I really need travel insurance?

 PLEASE Get a "Cancel for Any Reason" Policy If You Cannot Afford to Lose What You Paid Us

 Even as you look at different policy options, you will see one that is usually called "Cancel for Any Reason".
 It is always the most expensive, so most people shy away from it.
 But as you read through other policies, you will see a list of exclusions.
 The problem is that the reason you will cancel is not always going to be included on your policy.
 You might think "Oh, I won't cancel," but as noted above with the volcano and hurricanes, many policies did not cover those "Acts of God."
+For example, when Covid hit, guests that had Cancel for Any Reason insurance were covered.
+Others sadly were not.
 So unless you are comfortable gambling the cost of your vacation, we strongly urge ll of our guests to obtain a Cancel for any Reason policy.

 Get Your Policy Right Away